Welcome to GrantTree’s all-in-one guide to startup funding in the UK.

 Depending on how much startup capital you have, a Startup Loan can be a valuable source of relatively inexpensive debt financing.
 The rates are much more generous than those offered by high street banks and other private lenders.
 And unlike many traditional financial institutions, Startup Loans actually lend riskier startups money.

-And thanks to the extra reassurance provided by our tax and grants delivery teams, our partners can offer you market-leading interest rates and other generous terms on your financing.
+Through R&D Advance Funding, we can advance you as much as 80% of your R&D Tax Credit up to 12 months ahead of schedule.
+Thanks to the extra reassurance provided by our tax and grants delivery teams, our partners can offer you market-leading interest rates and other generous terms on your financing.

 Peer-to-peer lending is where companies source debt financing from a network of small lenders via an online platform like Funding Circle.

 Sometimes referred to as debt crowdfunding, P2P lending carries all the same risks as regular corporate debt.
 But by swapping established institutions for a collection of smaller lenders and expensive go-betweens for an automated platform, peer-to-peer lending can make debt financing cheaper and more accessible for your startup.

 Convertible loans are a type of short-term debt that converts into equity at a later date.